2 Israeli Embassy staff shot and killed outside Jewish Museum in D.C.

 "We believe the shooting was committed by a single suspect who is now in custody," Smith said.

+Two law enforcement sources told CBS News the shooting appears to have been a targeted attack.

-The suspect, a 30-year-old Chicago man, entered the museum immediately following the shooting and was arrested by museum security, the police chief reported.
+The suspect entered the museum immediately following the shooting and was arrested by museum security, the police chief reported.

 "The suspect identified where he discarded the weapon, and that weapon has been recovered," Smith said, adding that he "implied that he committed the offense."